magland/mcwrap/README.md

 This is a matlab program that automatically generates and compiles MEX code using a minimal syntax provided by the user.

 (Note that direct fortran wrapping is no longer supported.
-Instead, wrap the fortran using C.)
+Instead, wrap the fortran using C, then apply mcwrap.)

 ## Getting started